 Skip to main content

 Reserves are liquid assets you have remaining after closing.
 Lenders require reserves as a safety net—proof you can make mortgage payments even if income disruptions occur.
-Bank statement loans typically require more reserves than conventional mortgages.
+Self-employed mortgage programs typically require more reserves than conventional mortgages.

 How Reserves Are Measured